 - Place a sausage on the larger end of your narrow triangle and roll it to the point of the triangle.
 Then, place it onto a cookie sheet.
 Repeat this until all of your triangles are rolled.

 - Bake your pigs in a blanket 12-15 minutes or until they're golden brown.
 When you take them out, immediately remove them from the cookie sheet and set them on a plate or a cooling rack.

 - Serve warm with your favorite dipping sauce!

 When you buy your crescent roll dough, you can either buy the original crescents or the reduced fat crescents.
 They both work fine, so it’s really up to you!

 And quite possibly the best part about making these?
 You can serve them with a variety of dipping sauces!

 I always go with the classic ketchup and mustard.
+Cherchies mustards to be exact!
 But I also like to make a honey mustard sauce or a fry sauce (ketchup and mayo) to change things up as well!

-How will you serve your pigs in a blanket?
+How will you serve this classic appetizer?
 I’d love to hear your ideas!

 From my kitchen to yours,

 Did you know I have my own online shop?
 Check it out HERE!